-Look at job boards, ask friends who may already have jobs, and keep an eye out for “help wanted” signs.
+Look at job boards and ask friends and family who may already have jobs.
 Try to get a sense of the types of jobs available in your area.

-For example, if there are a lot of food server jobs in your area but very few landscaping, then you should make a note of that and understand that you may have an easier time finding a server position than a landscaper one.
+For example, if there are a lot of grocery store clerk jobs in your area but very few landscaping, then you should make a note of that and understand that you may have an easier time finding a grocery store position than a landscaper one.

 Bookmark or make a note of any jobs or industries that interest you.
 When it comes time to submit applications, these are the types of jobs you’ll want to come back to.

 Once you have a better sense of what jobs are available around you, you can start to figure out what jobs would work for you.